The Average 401(k) Balance by Age

 If your 401(k) balance is below the averages listed above, don’t despair.

-“Your reaction shouldn’t be giving up, or saying, ‘Oh no, I’m so far behind, I’ll never make it up,’” said Lisa Featherngill, national director of wealth planning at Comerica Bank.
+“Your reaction shouldn’t be giving up, or saying, ‘Oh no, I’m so far behind, I’ll never make it up,’ ” said Lisa Featherngill, senior vice president and national director of wealth planning at Comerica Bank.
 “Use it as a catalyst to make needed changes to boost your savings.”

-Instead, consider using traditional rules of thumb or savings guideposts to better help you determine how much you need to save, gauge if you’re on track, and whether you need to tweak your savings strategy.
+Consider using general rules or savings guideposts to better help you determine how much you need to save, gauge if you’re on track and whether you need to tweak your savings strategy.
 Hopefully, eyeballing these guideposts will serve as a wake-up call to prompt action.

-Fidelity, for example, recommends using savings milestones that home in on two savings data points that are more specific to you: your age and your salary, says Michael Shamrell, VP of workplace thought leadership at Fidelity.
+Fidelity, for example, recommends using savings milestones that home in on two savings data points that are more specific to you: your age and your salary, says Michael Shamrell, vice president of workplace thought leadership at Fidelity.

 Act, don't panic if you're behind